ripmge/mgs/readme.md

 *We got provisioning at home*

-MGS packages vulnerable security lab environments as Docker Compose stacks.
-Windows lab hosts run as QEMU/KVM guests inside containers, while provisioning containers bootstrap the upstream lab content.
+MGS packages Active Directory security labs as Docker Compose stacks, with Windows hosts running as QEMU/KVM guests inside containers.

-The main design goal is a reproducible lab that starts with `docker compose up` and does not require you to run anything else, like host-side Terraform, Ansible, shell scripts, or manual network setup.
+The primary goal is deploying a lab from start to finish with a simple `docker compose up`.
+Nothing else is required, especially no host-side Terraform, Ansible, shell scripts, or manual network setup.

 ## Quick Start